apatra9/Sentimental-Analysis/README.md

-# Sentimental-Analysis
-Analyzing sentiment of tweets on a particular topic
+Analyzing sentiment of tweets on a particular topic.

 PREREQUISITES